Nine Months: Taking Stock¶

 Things Bram couldn't do nine months ago:

-• Play with his future grandchildren (couldn't get on the floor, couldn't roughhouse)
+- Play with future grandchildren (couldn't get on the floor, couldn't roughhouse—and now there was Cal, which made that word feel less hypothetical)

 Things Bram could do now:

-• Rough-housed with Emma's boyfriend's nephew—got down on floor, played, stood up without help
+- Rough-housed with Cal's nephew Leo at a barbecue—got down on the floor, played, stood up without help

 The Shoulder Recovery